Reidddddd/pisces/_posts/2019-04-02-which-kdc-will-client-choose-for-authentication.md

 ## Background

 In kerberized environment, every client should authenticate himself to KDC.
 For toy play, one KDC is enough, and it can serve all requests without overloading.
 But in production environment, with thousands of machines and clients, one KDC is not enough, a small auth traffic can lead to an application QPS downgrade.
-So, can auth requests are distributed to other KDCs in a cluster, and if so, how.
+So, can auth requests be distributed to other KDCs in a cluster, and if so, how.

 ## Talk is cheap, ___
 Following is the snippet of how a client choose a KDC for authentication.